nikhil-sinnarkar/CarND-LaneLines-P1-master/writeup_template.md

 ![masked](./md%20resources/solidWhiteRight_masked.jpg)

 * In order to find out the all the x,y coordinates that belong to the lane lines I took a hough transform of this image.
 The hough transform provided the coordinates of start & end point of all the lines that are detected in the image.
-Lines corresponding to left and right lane are identified and drawn (more info on drawing lines below).
-The output is as shown below.
+Lines corresponding to left and right lanes are identified and drawn (more info on drawing lines below).
+The output is as shown here.

 ![hough](./md%20resources/solidWhiteRight_hough.jpg)

-* This image is overlayed on top of original image to highlight the lanes which are detected.
-The result is :
+* This image is overlayed on top of original image to highlight the lanes which are detected. !Emoji :smilie The result is :

 ![final](./md%20resources/solidWhiteRight.jpg)

+#### modifications to draw_lines() function
-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+This is how I modified the draw_lines() function in order to draw a single line on the left and right lanes.

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+First I seperated the points into 2 groups, one for points on left lane and other for points on right lane.
+Next, using polyfit(), I found the cofficients of a first order polynomial equation that would fit all the points for each lane.
+Using these cofficients I was able to model a single line for both left and right lanes as **y = Ax + B**

 ### 2. Identify potential shortcomings with your current pipeline